Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Show labels on layers/README.md

 ## Additional information

-Help regarding the JSON syntax for defining the `LabelDefinition.FromJson` syntax can be found in [labeling info](https://developers.arcgis.com/web-map-specification/objects/labelingInfo/) in the *Web map specification*.
+Help regarding the JSON syntax for defining the `AGSLabelDefinition.fromJson` syntax can be found in [labeling info](https://developers.arcgis.com/web-map-specification/objects/labelingInfo/) in the *Web map specification*.

 ## Tags